mutebg/elm-receipts-store-pwa/README.md

-# SaveInvoice - app that saves my invoices written in Elm
+# SaveReceipts - app that saves my receipts written in Elm

 ## PWA